ZeitOnline/vivi/core/src/zeit/workflow/browser/README.txt

 Eilmeldung
 ++++++++++

-Checking the Eilmeldung box makes the dockument public even though it was not corrected etc:
+Checking the Eilmeldung box makes the document public even though it was not corrected etc:

 >>> browser.getControl('Urgent').selected
 False

 Veröffentlichungszeitraum
 +++++++++++++++++++++++++

-An object is only visible to public during the timespan given.
+An object is only visible to the public during the timespan given.
 Leaving the fields empty means no restriction.
 This is also the default:

 >>> browser.getControl('From').value